 Doctors are unsure what causes this condition but have stated it is not an issue with the person’s ears.
 They do believe it may be related to the way sounds affect the brain and trigger an automatic response in the body.
 The onset is not known, but symptoms have been reported to begin between the age of 9 and 13 and last a lifetime.
 This is more common in girls and comes on quickly and does not appear to be related to any specific event.

 A recent breakthrough study discovered that misophonia is a brain-based disorder.
 Researchers have referred to a disruption in the connectivity in parts of the brain that processes both sound stimulation and the fight/flight response.
 This is said to involve parts of the brain that code the importance of sound.

 If this is something any of you deal with, I am sorry because I know how incredibly frustrating it can be.
 There have been times I had to cover my ears to avoid the annoying sounds because it causes me massive amounts of frustration and anger.
 It was so hard to deal with when I worked in an office setting because many people loved chewing gum and that is one of the most annoying sounds in the world.
 Thankfully, I am not working in an office setting, so I do not deal with this anymore, but my husband does love chewing ice and tries to say it is soft ice.
 It is NOT soft ice!
 If this is something you must live with, how do you handle it without losing your mind?

-Thank you for visiting my site today!
-I hope you are having a relaxing, safe, and wonderful weekend!
-I am looking forward to reading your comments, which I will respond to as quickly as I can.
+Thank you for visiting my site today.
+I hope what I have shared is something you do not live with, but if you do, please know you are not alone.
+I am looking forward to reading your comments and I will respond as quickly as I can.
+I hope your weekend has started pleasantly and you enjoy these two days!
 Please never forget that I am always sending y’all LOTS of love, comfort, support, and MANY positive vibes!